codacy/docs/docs/release-notes/self-hosted/self-hosted-v3.5.0.md

 ## Product enhancements

 -   Now, Codacy allows [configuring who is allowed to manage patterns and ignore files](https://docs.codacy.com/organizations/roles-and-permissions-for-synced-organizations/#change-analysis-configuration) on all supported Git providers.
 (CY-3883)
--   Now, Codacy has [Checkov support](https://github.com/bridgecrewio/checkov), extending analysis to infrastructure-as-code like Terraform, Cloudformation and Kubernetes  (CY-3830)
 -   Improved visibility on the tool that reported an issue, bringing that information to the top of an issue detail.
 (CY-3768)
 -   Added the following Codacy API endpoints:
     - **[getCommitDeltaStatistics](https://api.codacy.com/api/api-docs#getcommitdeltastatistics)** - Returns the quality metric deltas introduced by a commit.
 (CY-3560)
     - **[listCommitDeltaIssues](https://api.codacy.com/api/api-docs#listcommitdeltaissues)** - Returns the list of issues that were introduced or fixed by a commit.
 (CY-3560)
 -   Continuous improvements on Codacy API documentation (DOCS-42)
+-   Codacy is now running [Checkov](https://github.com/bridgecrewio/checkov), which extends our analysis for infrastructure-as-code: Terraform, Terraform Plan, Cloudformation, Kubernetes, Serverless framework, and ARM Templates are now supported.
+This new type of analysis contains more than 500 rules, covering compliance and security best practices for AWS, Azure and Google Cloud.
+(CY-3830)

 ## Bug fixes